canonical/charm-relation-interfaces/interfaces/tracing/v0/README.md

 ## Relation Data
-### Requirer
+### Provider

-The requirer exposes via its application databag a single `url`, at which the server is reachable, and a list of `ingesters` = ports and protocols.
+The provider exposes via its application databag a single `url`, at which the server is reachable, and a list of `ingesters` = ports and protocols.
 Each ingester port supports a certain tracing protocol, such as OTLP_GRPC or Jaeger.
 The full list of supported trace protocols can change, but those supported by Tempo at the time of writing are: